david30-maker/react-capstone1/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖Cryptocurrency Data Explorer
+# 📖Cryptocurrency Data

 <a name="about-project"></a>

-# Cryptocurrency Data Explorer
+# Cryptocurrency Data

 The crypto currency data explorer app is an application that allows users to search out any digital currencies.
 With real-time updates and advanced analytical tools, it provides an understandable view of the cryptocurrency market, allowing users to make an informed decisions about their investments.